 Several years ago, I wrote an article for Better Software Magazine called Testing Without a Map.
 The article was about identifying and applying oracles, and it listed several dimensions of consistency by which we might find or describe problems in the product.
 The original list came from James Bach.
-I noted that, in general, we recognize a problem when observe that the product or system is inconsistent with:

 - History.
 We expect the present version of the system to be consistent with past versions of it.